 It could be beneficial for animals entering their senior years or who are injured.
 Studies indicate that CBD may help with pain¹² and inflammation and boost your pet’s quality of life.

 Dogs may exhibit problems such as separation anxiety, destructive behaviours, or unrelenting barking.
 Veterinarians¹³ typically agree that CBD has anti-anxiety effects.
 Research suggests that using CBD oil for cats and dogs with anxiety may be most effective if used regularly over an extended period.

 In one study,¹⁵ scientists exposed rats to cats, and those that had received multiple doses of CBD were less stressed and anxious than the rats that had a single dose.
 Before deciding that CBD is right for your pet, it is vital to review your options with your trusted veterinarian to guarantee that you've created an approved plan to help bring your pet comfort.

 What to look for in CBD products for pets

 No matter which CBD oil you choose for your companion animal, it's imperative to select a brand that guarantees less than 0.03% THC in its products, both for legal reasons and because research has not yet confirmed the repercussions of THC in pets.

-Naturecan’s CBD products contain non-detectable levels (<0.01%) of THC, meaning they are safe for all pets.
+Naturecan’s Pet CBD products are made with our proprietary blend of CBD + CBDA isolate to ensure zero THC, meaning they are safe for all pets.
 Animals are sensitive to essential oils and flavourings, so it’s vital to ensure that any CBD product you administer to your pet contains no artificial ingredients or harmful oils.
 CBD for cats, dogs, or other pets, must be pure.

 Studies have shown that CBD for pets may bring them relief and comfort from aches, pains, anxiety, and other health conditions.